akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/GiD_Modelling.md

 ### 2.6 Useful tools

-Some of the useful tools and commands in GiD are categorized and given below

 Some of the essential GiD tools are categorized below.
 Refer to the figure and the numbered items (anticlockwise direction) for reference

 ![GiD User Interface](../../../../images/WindEngineering/GiD_User_Interface.png)